 Food Allergy Research & Education (FARE) is a nonprofit organization that was formed in 2012 as the result of a merger between the Food Allergy & Anaphylaxis Network (FAAN) and the Food Allergy Initiative (FAI).
 FARE works on behalf of the 15 million Americans with food allergies, including all those at risk for life-threatening anaphylaxis.

 Kids with Food Allergies is a go-to resource as well.
 They offer daily assistance and practical food allergy management help and have a large online peer support group focused solely on children’s food allergies.
 Registration is free and a good place for giving and getting help with food ideas, recipes and cooking challenges!

 The first and only ready-to-feed hypoallergenic formula designed to address the growing nutritional and lifestyle needs of toddlers, older children and teens.
 Available in: Unflavored, Orange-Pineapple, Grape, and Tropical.

-The only hypoallergenic formula that contains prebiotic fiber to help support digestive health and address the growing nutritional and lifestyle needs of toddlers and older children.
-Available in: Unflavored, Vanilla, and Strawberry.
+The only hypoallergenic formula that is available with or without prebiotic fiber to help support digestive health and specifically designed to address the growing nutritional and lifestyle needs of toddlers and older children.
+Available in: Unflavored, Vanilla, Strawberry, Chocolate and Tropical.